immutant/immutant.org/news/2011-11-02-enterprise-grade.md

 maybe just a JVM!
 Maybe you're not in a group of groups.
 Heck, maybe you're not even in a group!

-Maybe you're perfectly content being both developer and sys admin for your apps and the various external processes on which they depend, or you're quite happy delegating some of those responsibilities to the fine folks at [Heroku], [EngineYard], or [someone else][openshift].
+Maybe you're perfectly content being both developer and admin for your apps and the various external processes on which they depend, or you're quite happy delegating some of those responsibilities to the fine folks at [Heroku], [EngineYard], or [someone else][openshift].